Pentax K-1 vs Sony A6500

 |Sony A6300||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Sony A6300|

 It is notable that the K-1 has a headphone jack, which is not present on the A6500 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Studio photographers will appreciate that the Pentax K-1 (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
+Both the K-1 and the A6500 have been discontinued, but can regularly be found used on eBay.
+The K-1 was replaced by the Pentax K-1 II, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Pentax K-1 and the Sony A6500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.